mikamautnerrohde/researchproject/Research Project Manual.md

 Based on the feedback on this draft, the student will submit a final version to Datanose.nl, which will be graded by both assessors.

-The student will also give an oral presentation about the Research Project, during a meeting at which at least the internal assessor is present
+The student will also give an oral presentation about their Research Project, during a meeting at which at least the internal assessor is present, but preferably in front of the research group.
-, but preferably

-in front of the

-research group

 .
 > Written with [StackEdit](https://stackedit.io/).